ruby2elixir/plugin/README.md

-# Plugin - to structure your business logic in composable blocks!
+# `Plugin` helps you to structure your business logic in composable blocks.

 Basically a light version of [Plug](https://github.com/elixir-lang/plug).
+Most of the code is a straight copy from Plug,

 Think:
-  - `Plug` without web-specific logic and without a typed `Conn` type.
+  - `Plug` without web-specific logic and without a typed `Conn`.

 ## Story